-I’ve taken screenshots of several different profiles, we’ll go through each one of them and determine why they might be a good language friend or not.
+I’ve taken screenshots of several different profiles, we’ll go through each one of them and determine why these people might make a good language friend or not.

 The following people I would not message no matter what.
 Under each profile I will detail the exact reasons why I would not message them:

 This person wants somebody to teach her/him, but, in six lines of text, she/he doesn’t mention anything about helping that person back.
 As I previously pointed out, you want the odds to be in your favor, by messaging a person who isn’t explicit about helping you back, you would be doing the exact opposite, and while it’s not a fact this person will not help you at all, this is what’s likelier to happen.

 The French part says: “I also speak French, but I’ve forgotten everything I learned!
 Could you help me?
 Thanks!”